 What differentiates Arenas Foto Wedding Photography from other wedding photography studios is that we work with each client to ensure we deliver the style of wedding photos they want that capture the moments that are most important to them.
 We do this by having clients create a Photo Mood Board, and complete a Wedding Day Photo Shot List.

-12. What photography and lighting equipment do you use?
+12. What camera & flash equipment do you use?

 A professional wedding photography studio that charges professional prices should be using professional-grade cameras, lenses, and lighting equipment, as well as photo editing equipment and data storage.
 Ask potential photographers to provide you with a list of the photography, lighting, and photo editing equipment to make sure will get what you pay for.
 Our Engagement & Wedding Photography Equipment page will give you an idea of what sort of equipment a pro wedding studio should be using.